ramuta/ninjatodo/README.md

 Datastore Viewer will run on [http://127.0.0.1:8082/](http://127.0.0.1:8082/).
 Enter `test` as the project name and you'll see the data in your Datastore.

-## Known issues

-Tests can sometimes fail even though they are correct.
-It's probably due to the Datastore Emulator lag.